contentacms/contentajs/README.md

 node.js server for your project anyways</strong>.
 You may as well use an opinionated and optimized starter kit that will solve many of your needs without effort.</p>
 <h3 id="microservices">Microservices</h3>
-<p>If your API needs to aggregate data from other services you <strong>should not</strong> use
+<p>If your API needs to aggregate data for use on the front-end from other services
-PHP for that.
-That is because all I/O in PHP is blocking and the performance of these tasks is very poor.</p>
+you <strong>should not</strong> use PHP for that.
+That is because, in practice, all I/O in Drupal is blocking and the performance of these tasks is usually very poor.</p>
 <p>An example of this would be if you are showing weather data from a 3rd party
 API.
 Another example is if you need to make requests to an analytics tool.
 Another example is if you need to run a request through an anti-fraud service before accessing the content.</p>
 <p>In these situations you will want to treat <strong>Contenta CMS</strong> just as any other
 microservice.
-Then you will need a node.js server to orchestrate the different microservices.</p>
+Then you will need a server, like this one written in node.js, to orchestrate the different microservices.</p>
 <h3 id="server-side-rendering">Server-Side Rendering</h3>
 <p>Chances are that you are building a website as part of your digital project.
 In
 most cases you will be using a front-end framework like React, Vue, Angular,